 New zoning is needed for the two new license types.
 The zoning allows for the courier or delivery operators to physically locate here, it does not affect the ability of Newton residents to receive deliveries from operators within or outside of Newton.
-The marijuana courier will need a site that allows for parking of the delivery vehicles and likely some office space.
-The delivery operator will require parking for delivery vehicles and space for a storage warehouse and office.
+Newton must allow for couriers and delivery operators to locate in the city or ban the use through a ballot referendum.
+Either way, Newton residents may still receive deliveries from couriers or delivery operators located in other communities.
+Marijuana couriers will need a site that allows for parking of the delivery vehicles and likely some office space.
+The delivery operators will require parking for delivery vehicles and space for a storage warehouse and office.
 The courier will never have marijuana products onsite as they will pick up from the retailer/MTC and deliver directly to the customer.
 The delivery operator will require a secure location to store products.

 Planning staff have evaluated the current zoning districts for compatibility with these new uses as well as reviewed proposals from surrounding communities.
-Both couriers and delivery operators will need sufficient parking for their delivery vehicles and delivery operators will also need a secure, though likely relatively small, warehouse to store products.
-In preliminary conversations with delivery operators, they tend to be looking for warehouse space ranging from about 1,000 square feet to about 5,000 square feet.
+Both couriers and delivery operators will need sufficient parking for their delivery vehicles and delivery operators will also need a secure warehouse to store products.
+In preliminary conversations with delivery operators, they tend to be looking for warehouse space ranging from about 1,000 square feet to about 10,000 square feet.
 Parking needs are likely fairly high, though it will be a fixed amount based on the number of delivery vehicles and applicants can be expected to only select sites that meet their parking needs.